locationtech/geomesa/docs/user/filesystem/partition_schemes.rst

 * ``attribute`` - The name of the attribute used to partition

-The following options are supported:

-* ``default`` - A default value to use if the attribute is null
-* ``allow`` - An allowed value. ``allow`` may be specified more than once, in order to allow multiple values.
-If an attribute is not in the allowed values, the the ``default`` value will be used instead

-The following additional options are supported to bucket the partition values, depending on the type of attribute being used:
+The following options are supported to bucket the partition values, depending on the type of attribute being used:

 * ``width`` - For string type attributes, the value will be truncated to ``width`` max length
 * ``divisor`` - For integral type attributes (e.g. ints and longs), the value will be rounded down so that it is divisible by